dpc10ster/RJafrocBook/docs/10C-OR-AnalysisCodingExamples.md

 #> -0.0879594986  0.0003588544
 ```

-The confidence interval, shown as `[Lower, Right]`, includes zero, which confirms that the difference is not significant.
+The confidence interval, shown as `[Lower, Right]`, includes zero, which confirms that the reader-averaged FOM difference between treatments is not significant.

-## Discussion/Summary
+## Discussion/Summary/5

 ## References